mailgun/documentation/source/quickstart-sending.rst

 * Added the log entries to our full text search index.
 * Delivered the email.

-You can find your secret API key on your `dashboard`_.
+You can find your private API key on your `dashboard`_.

 .. _dashboard: https://app.mailgun.com/app/dashboard